avodonosov/hashver-maven-plugin/README.md

    .mvn/extensions.xml.
 This extension reads the version.properties
    and defines all those properties as system properties.
    Also, it will do the same with target/hashversions.properties, if present.
-   Note .mvn/extensions.xml is only supported since maven 3.3.1, see [below](#maven-older-than-331) for older maven.
+   Note, this requires maven 3.3.1 (released in 2015), see [below](#maven-older-than-331) for older maven.
-1. Include flatten-maven-plugin so that the final poms published with your artifacts have the version property expressions resolved.
+1. Include flatten-maven-plugin so that the final pom's published with your artifacts have the version property expressions resolved.

 See how all this done for maven-wagon project as an example: